Medically reviewed by Jenny Ingle Pappas, MSN, APRN, FNP-C on March 1, 2021

 Adopting the right skincare regimen can also help stave off maskne.
 First and foremost, wash your face every morning and night with a gentle cleanser, to remove the buildup of dirt and oils that accumulates on the area under your mask.
 Make sure to wear a mask that’s either clean or new after you wash your face so that you don’t reapply the same gunk you just washed off.

 Because friction plays such a big role in the development of maskne, keeping your skin moisturized can reduce that source of irritation.
 Prevent friction by applying a thin layer of moisturizer before you put on your mask.
-The dermatologist who advised on creation of the Nurx acne treatment plan recommends patients use a non-comedogenic, fragrance-free, dye-free moisturizing cream that comes in a jar with a screw-on lid (because lotions dispensed with a pump tend to be watery and evaporate quickly).
+The dermatologist who advised on the creation of the Nurx acne treatment plan recommends patients use a non-comedogenic, fragrance-free, dye-free moisturizing cream that comes in a jar with a screw-on lid (because lotions dispensed with a pump tend to be watery and evaporate quickly).
 Wearing a moisturizing makeup may also help, but be careful: too much makeup or certain kinds that irritate the skin may make the problem worse.

 If your situation allows you to safely do so, take regular breaks from wearing your mask.
 The American Dermatological Association recommends spending 15 minutes with your mask off for every 4 hours you’ve kept your mask on.
 Regularly giving your skin some time to “breathe” is important for preventing bacterial buildup and clogged pores.